Virtual Channel Purification: Virtual Channel Purification

 In the context of quantum error correction (QEC), the main part of the circuit in \cref{fig:circuit}(c) shares a similar structure with flag fault-tolerance~\cite{chaoQuantumErrorCorrection2018,chaoFlagFaultTolerantError2020}, which detects circuit faults between the two probe operations from the control qubit.
 It can also be viewed as space-time checks (or detector)~\cite{delfosseSpacetimeCodesClifford2023,mcewenRelaxingHardwareRequirements2023} on the noisy channels using permutation symmetry.
 This is not surprising since the original VSP is partly inspired by the circuit for performing permutation symmetry checks on states~\cite{hugginsEfficientNoiseResilient2021,barencoStabilizationQuantumComputations1997}.
-Such a pair of CSWAPs is also used in the circuit for quantum switches~\cite{chiribellaQuantumComputationsDefinite2013}, error filtration~\cite{leeErrorSuppressionArbitrarySize2023}, and superposed quantum error mitigation \cite{miguel-ramiroSuperposedQuantumError2023}.
-We will further discuss these connections in \cref{sec:generalisation}.
+Such a pair of \textsc{cswap}s is also used in the circuit for quantum switches~\cite{chiribellaQuantumComputationsDefinite2013}, error filtration~\cite{leeErrorSuppressionArbitrarySize2023}, and superposed quantum error mitigation \cite{miguel-ramiroSuperposedQuantumError2023}.
+These connections are further discussed in \cref{sec:generalisation}.